Nagma Mallick: Early life

 She was born in New Delhi to Keralite parents from Kasaragod and was educated at St Stephen's College & Delhi School of Economics.
-She holds a bachelor's degree in English Literature and a master's degree in Economics.
+She holds a bachelor's degree in English Literature and a master's degree in Sociology.

 Career

 She joined the Indian Foreign Service in 1991 as a career diplomat.
 She was the first Muslim woman in the Indian Foreign Service.
 Her first posting was in Paris where she served in the Indian Mission to UNESCO.
 Thereafter, in New Delhi, she served in various capacities in the Ministry of External Affairs, including on the Western Europe desk.
-She served as a staff officer to The Prime Minister of India I.K.
+She served as a staff officer to the then Prime Minister of India, I.K.
 Gujral.
 She then served as the first woman Deputy Chief of Protocol (Ceremonial).

 She served as Head of the Commercial Wing at the Embassy of India in Kathmandu where she was involved with negotiations leading to the revision of the India-Nepal Treaty of Trade.
 She then headed the Press and Culture Wing of the Indian High Commission in Colombo, where she was also Director of the Indian Cultural Centre.
 She was Deputy Spokesperson for the Ministry of External Affairs after returning to Delhi.
 She was then Director and later Joint Secretary in the Eurasia Division before moving to Bangkok as Deputy Chief of Mission.

 In 2012, she was appointed Ambassador to Tunisia.